 - Too minimalistic range of functions for your needs.

 Although Bear looks nice and provides various useful features, its scope of usage is quite narrow.
-It’s mostly popular among writers and those who are working with texts rather than project management and task planning.
+This OneNote alternative is mostly popular among writers and those who are working with texts and notes rather than project management and task planning.

 However, its functions are still great for taking notes — and making some beautiful ones.
 It’s a nice go-to OneNote alternative with useful and comprehensive features.
 Google it and see how it works.